Operational models of temperature superpositions: Operational models of temperature superpositions

+The first two terms of Eq.~\eqref{eq:2bathfinaliso} taken individually are thermal states at the temperature of each bath.
+The other two terms are not in general thermal, depending not just on the initial states of both baths and of the system, but also on the isometries associated with each channel dilation, as expected.
+It is also important to note that the isometries also ensure that we are free to choose any unitary to represent the probe-bath interaction, and that Eq.~\eqref{eq:2bathfinaliso} does not depend on the SWAP operation.
+See Appendix~\ref{sec:appendix} for the special case where the isometries are unitaries on the bath, which is similar to the result of Ref.~\cite{Oi2003} for generic (i.e., not thermal) quantum channels in superposition.

-where $\rho_S^{\beta_i}=\sum_{k} c^{\beta_i}_k \ket{k}_S\bra{k}_S$ is a thermal state of the probe under the above assumption about the bath and probe spectra.
-While the first two states are thermal states corresponding to each of the baths, the other ``cross-terms'' are not.
-One might have thought that if both baths are at the same temperature, the system simply thermalises to that temperature.
-From Eq.~\eqref{eq:2bathfinal+}, however, it is apparent that this is not the case.
+One might have thought that if both baths are at the same temperature, i.e.~for $\beta_0 = \beta_1\equiv\beta$, the system simply thermalises to that temperature, however Eq.~\eqref{eq:2bathfinaliso} explicitly demonstrates that this is not the case unless $v^{\dagger}_iw_i = \mathbb{I}$, or we tune $\phi$ to the particular value that destroys the interference of the control.